ZHaskell/docs/Z-IO/BIO-Streaming.md

 + If you compose a `Source a` to `BIO a b`, you will get a `Source b`.
 + If you compose a `BIO a b` to `Sink a`, you will get a `Sink b`.

-So let's say you want to count a file content's line number, you could use `BIO`:
+So let's say you want to count the line number of a file, you could use `BIO`:

 ```haskell
 import Z.IO